mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 Each stage carries a `model_calculators.json` declaring, per model, the imports needed and a self-contained Python expression that constructs the ASE calculator.
-The config file is what `MODEL_NAME` selects from at runtime.

-The trees also differ in panel size: `paper_configs` covers 15 models, `updated_configs` 17 — `orb-v3-direct` and `pet-omat-xl` were added after the paper and appear only in the updated tree.
+The two trees also differ in panel size: `paper_configs` covers 15 models, `updated_configs` 17 — `orb-v3-direct` and `pet-omat-xl` were added after the paper and appear only in the updated tree.

 #### `md_production`